TianyuanYang/KAN4Rec/README.md

 ### Requirements

-codes are tested on Python3.8.16 and one NVIDIA Tesla V100 SXM2 16 GB
+codes are tested on Python3.8.16 and 1 NVIDIA Tesla V100 SXM2 16 GB

 ```
 numpy==1.23.5